-The append sub query takes the results of one query and appends these to another as new columns of data.
-The two queries must have exactly the same GROUP BY (or Dimensional) columns in order to join them.
+The append sub query takes the results of one query and joins these to another as new columns of data.
+Until Yellowfin 9.7, sub queries required the same dimensional columns in the master query to join them.
+Yellowfin 9.7 introduces the functionality to join queries based on any field within a view, regardless of whether the field is selected as a column in a report.

-The purpose of the append query is to allow the result of one query to be compared with another.
+The purpose of the append sub query is to allow the result of one query to be compared with another.
 For example you may want to compare the YTD revenue for the current year with the revenue for the same period for last year.
-Typically this is difficult to do unless the data source has been configured to allow this by having a column for each of these attributes.
-Generally though the data will be stored a separate rows in the same table.
-With the append query, 1 query will retrieve the current period's results whilst the other will retrieve the previous periods result.
-Using calculated fields it is now possible to compare the results.
+Typically this is difficult to do unless the data source has been configured to allow for this by having a column for each of these attributes.
+Generally, the data will be stored as separate rows in the same table.
+With the append sub query, one query will retrieve the results from the current period, whilst the other will retrieve the results from the previous period.
+It is also possible to use calculated fields to compare results.